 Apple has dominated the tablet industry so far as it has the portable media player industry ever since the inception of the iPod and iTunes, and despite the best efforts of companies such as Google on the software front, and ASUS, HTC and Samsung on the hardware front, Android can’t compete to the same extent that it can on smartphones.

 Now, though, a new entrant to the market has emerged: Amazon.
-A big player with ambitious plans and an enormous armoury to add substance to its argument.
-So, now that we’ve seen the Kindle Fire officially unveiled, it’s time to weigh it up against the iPad, and find out whether it really can pack a punch.
+A big player with ambitious plans and an enormous armory to add substance to its argument.
+So, now that we’ve seen the Kindle Fire officially unveiled, it’s time to weigh it up against the iPad and find out whether it really can pack a punch.

 Kindle Fire – A First Look At What It Offers

 The first ingredient to a successful tablet is obviously the hardware that you have in your hand.
 Power, portability, and aesthetics all play a large part in creating a product that consumers are willing to part with their cash to own.
 So how does Amazon’s Kindle Fire fare in this department?

 Well, for starters, there’s a dual-core 1.5GHz CPU in there which outstrips the iPad’s dual-core A5 which is clocked at a relatively mere 1GHz.
 On paper, this gives it the advantage, but of course, it doesn’t end there and as many tablet vendors have proven over the past year, power doesn’t automatically create a nice experience.